imzihangwang/imzihangwang.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a Ph.D. student in the Department of Biostatistics and Bioinformatics at Emory University.
+My research interests include causal inference, imaging statistics, machine learning, and statistical genetics.

 ## Research Interests